 There are two opportunities this year to get cost share funding for the purchase of temporary bridges.

-The second application is for the purchase of a heavy-duty steel temporary skidder bridge.
+- Heavy-duty steel temporary skidder bridges.
 If you are selected for the cost share program, these bridges must be purchased as completed units, and required documentation (see application for additional information) must be provided to FPR.
 The cost share amount will be 75% of the cost, up to $9,000.